Chorus/DynamicsDocs/docs/Scheduling/SingleEncounters.md

 - *End Date/Time* - prepopulated with the end date/time of the Encounter you are adding the Encounter Service to.
 - *Mileage* - If your organization reimburses for mileage, enter the miles travelled to this session to create a mileage [payroll item](../Payroll/PayrollItems.md).
 - *Payroll Modifiers* - add modifiers if a different rate should be applied to this session based on the payroll fee schedule on the practitioner's contract.
 - *Location* - filtered to display addresses related to this Patient (if location type is home, must be a service address) and general addresses (e.g. a school where multiple Patients are serviced).
 The location will be included as the Place of Service on the Claim.
-[Read more about locations](../AdminSetup/Location.md).
+[Learn more about locations](../AdminSetup/Location.md).

 **Location Information**
 - *Location* - filtered to display addresses related to this Patient (if location type is home, must be a service address) and general addresses (e.g. a school where multiple Patients are serviced).
 The location will be included as the Place of Service on the Claim.
-[Read more about locations](../AdminSetup/Location.md).
+[Learn more about locations](../AdminSetup/Location.md).
 - *Telecare* - Toggle on when the session was conducted over telecare.

 When an encounter service is saved, encounter participants are created automatically.